macmiranda/compose-deployment-rasa/README.md

 ## Making changes to the code

 If you make any changes to the application code or to the `Dockerfile`, you'll need to rebuild the Docker image and publish it to a image registry.
-Make the approriate changes to the `docker-compose` file afterwards.
+Make the approriate changes to the `docker-compose.yml` file afterwards.